SRV-YouSoRandom/ScriptSwift/README.md

 yarn genkit:watch
 ```

 This command starts the Genkit development server and watches for changes in your AI flow files (located in `src/ai/flows/`).
-You should see output indicating that Genkit has started and your flows are available (e.g., `diagnosePlantFlow`, `generateColdCallScriptFlow`, etc.).
+You should see output indicating that Genkit has started and your flows are available.
 By default, it runs on port 3400 and the Genkit Developer UI is available at `http://localhost:4000/`.

 ### 5. Run the Next.js Development Server